howset/inception/README.md

 3. The config file consists of whatever is necessary for the setup.

 Notes:
-- The terminal line to start mdb `mariadb --user=mysql --datadir=/var/lib/mysql` is put as CMD in the dockerfile (`CMD ["mariadb", "--user=mysql", "--datadir=/var/lib/mysql"]`) to delegate startups to the dockerfile and leave the init script to focus more on setups.
-The `exec "$@"` in theinit script executes the CMD from the dockerfile and also allows flexibility to override CMD.
+- ~~The terminal line to start mdb `mariadb --user=mysql --datadir=/var/lib/mysql` is put as CMD in the dockerfile (`CMD ["mariadb", "--user=mysql", "--datadir=/var/lib/mysql"]`) to delegate startups to the dockerfile and leave the init script to focus more on setups.
+The `exec "$@"` in theinit script executes the CMD from the dockerfile and also allows flexibility to override CMD.~~ Back to plan A, just exec in init script.

 #### Dockerfile
 - Since the init script that is used as the entrypoint was made during testing (using bash as default in the shebang), so bash has to be installed along with mariadb server & client.